tsiger/widgetizer-docs/core-page-editor.md

 3. This route is handled by the `PagePreview` component, which is separate from the main editor layout.
 4.  `PagePreview` fetches the page data and its corresponding server-rendered HTML.
 5. The raw HTML is then displayed within an `<iframe>`, providing an accurate representation of the final published page.
+6. Internal `.html` links in the preview navigate to other `/preview/:slug` pages, while external links remain disabled.

 ### Saving Changes